paschistrobel/CookBERT/README.md

 </table>

 The domain-specifity of CookBERT has proven to be superior in text classification and named entity recognition when dealing with data related to the cooking domain.

+## Training specs
+To obtain CookBERT, `BERTbase (uncased version)` was used as the starting point which was then further pretrained for `three additional epochs` on the `MLM` task on the `RecipeNLG instructions`, with `5% serving as validation data`.
+Training was performed with a `learning rate of 2e-5`, an effective `batch size of 32`, and a `maximum sequence length of 256`.
+The training took appoximately `five complete days` on a single `NVIDIA Tesla P100 GPU` provided by Google Colab Pro.

 ## Performance
 CookBERT was finetuned and evaluated on three different tasks, including information need classification, food entity tagging and question answering.
 In addition, BERTbase (uncased version) and [FoodBERT](https://github.com/ChantalMP/Exploiting-Food-Embeddings-for-Ingredient-Substitution "FoodBERT Github") were applied for the same tasks in order to be able to compare and rank CookBERT's performance.